gadget-bot/gadget/README.md

 go run .
 ```

 Gadget will be listening on port 3000.
 You can use something like [`ngrok`](https://ngrok.com/) to expose Gadget in a way that you can configure Slack to talk to it.
+Note that it won't do much...
+Gadget's built-in plugins are pretty simple.
+This is really meant to be the core of your own bot that combines [plugins from other repos](https://github.com/search?q=org%3Agadget-bot+gadget-plugin-) (maybe even some of your own).